 Our vision is to provide highly experienced and specialised service to our patients with expertise in patient care, diagnosis, treatment and rehabilitation.
 Our guarentee is to provide the most cutting edge in musculskeletal physiotherapy and sports injury to ensure that you receive the right information, understand your problem and recover in the best possible way.
 We guarentee to provide an honset approach to physiotherapy to ensure you understand the prognosis and the likely recovery time until you are moving and functioning pain free.
 We promise to work with our patients to get them better and work at every stage of the rehabilitation process to ensure you are the right track to recovery.
 Call or drop into our Reading on Chapel Hill or at the Sports Park for a free chat.

 Our booking system is integrated into the diary meaning you can see appointment times in real-time.
 All you need to do is click and register using either your tablet, iPad, phone or computer.
-Once you are set up you can book and appointment.
-It is very easy and whats more, should you suddenly find this is not convenient you can change the appointment at any time.
-Of course, you can still email or call the clinic and one of the staff will be more than happy to guide you through the booking process.
-If you choose online booking, appointments can be made 24 hours a day 365 days a year making access to physiotherapy simple.
+Once you are set up you can book an appointment.
+It is very easy and should you suddenly find your appointment is no longer convenient you can simply change the appointment at any time.
+Of course, you can still email or call the clinic and one of the staff members will be more than happy to guide you through the booking process.
+Hours for online and phone bookings are 24 hours.

 What happens at the appointment?